jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 CDC Testing forces Consumer and Provider to converge upon a shared understanding of the Contract.
 The test artifacts codify their shared understanding in a verifiable way.

 Even though the Consumer drives the tests, the Consumer probably can’t write them in isolation.
-The Consumer might provide Acceptance Criteria, and the Provider team would write the actual tests.
+The Consumer might provide Acceptance Criteria, and the Provider team would write the actual tests, which was the case in Bob Martin's story.
 The implementation may have dependencies, which will require Test Doubles in the test.
 The Provider team will know these details.

 # The Provider Driven Contract
 The Consumer/Provider partnership in driving the Contract won’t always be a kumbaya moment.
 I can think of several scenarios where the Contract specification might reside more with the Provider than the Consumer:
 * __Multiple Consumers__ – Most Providers will have multiple Consumers, and each Consumer will want its own bespoke Contract.
 The Provider will need to design a Contract that satisfies their Consumers as a whole, but the Provider won’t be able to create a bespoke Contract for each.
-* __Late Consumer__ – The schedule may have forced the Provider to define the Contract before there were any Consumers available for consultation.
+* __Late Consumer__ – The schedule may force the Provider to define the Contract before there were any Consumers available for consultation.
 I requested a Contract update on a past project.
-My Provider told me it was not possible.
+My Provider, a coworker on another team, told me it was not possible.
 I should have made the request during the design review.
 I kindly pointed out that the design review happened several months before I had joined the company.
 This company used a layered architecture designed from the bottom up.
 Low-level decisions were locked into place prematurely.
 We didn’t realize it at the time, but this was the exact opposite of [Clean Architecture’s](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html) advice to delay decisions as long as possible.
 * __External Provider__ – The Provider is external to your organization and may not even know you exist.
-YThey may be a major vendor.
+They may be a major vendor.
 They may have hundreds of Consumers.
 They are unlikely to coordinate with you as a Consumer other than provide API documentation and if you’re lucky some customer technical support, both of which might vary widely in completeness and quality.

 Regardless of the scenario, the Provider is unlikely to allow the Consumer to drive the Contract nor will the Provider accept Consumer provided tests.